g-omarsdottir/helping-hands-happy-hearts/README.md

 ### Responsiveness

-- Responsiveness was obtained using minimal code and no mediaqueries using Bootstrap 5 grid system.
+- Responsiveness on all screensizes was obtained using minimal code and no mediaqueries using Bootstrap 5 grid system.
 Since this project is to showcase coding abilities using Django and less emphasis is layed on frontend styling, I took advantage of being able to further practise my Bootstrap skills and achieve for maximum responsiveness with minimum amount of code.

 ### Security